 To date, WELL certification only applies to a limited number of projects including new and existing buildings, office Interiors, and Core and Shell projects.

 However, Biophilic Design which is based on the WELL certification principles can be applied to any type of project including buildings, interiors and/or urban environments.

-To see an example of how to offer Biophilic Design services as one of your design service options see the following post: Is Biophilic Design The Best Investment For Your Design Firm?
+To see an example of how to offer Biophilic Design services as one of your design service options check out the Fee Proposal Workshop.

 Where to go from here?

 For the last decade, we’ve been showing Architects and Designers how to win more clients, better fees, and less scope creep by changing the way you present your design service.